401(k) Dilemma: Advisers Weather a Fog of Uncertainty

 Last Updated 12/31/18

-Issue: In April 2016, the U.S. Department of Labor (DOL) finalized regulations broadening its definition of fiduciary investment advice under the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code.
-These regulations will expand the scope of who is considered a fiduciary to ERISA retirement plans and IRAs, which will include a broader set of insurance agents, insurance brokers, and insurance companies.
-As such, it is expected to have far reaching implications for the overall retirement marketplace.
+Issue: In April 2016, the U.S. Department of Labor (DOL) completed regulations broadening its definition of fiduciary investment advice under the Employee Retirement Income Security Act (ERISA) and the Internal Revenue Code.
+These regulations will expand the scope of who is considered a fiduciary to ERISA retirement plans and IRAs, which will include a broader set of insurance agents, insurance brokers, and insurers.
+As such, its implementation would likely have far reaching implications for the overall retirement marketplace.
 This is concerning to insurance regulators as many of us expect sound investment advice will be less readily available to the public if the DOL Fiduciary regulation is implemented.